-Name of the ILMS software: LIB-MAN (Library Management System)
+Name of the ILMS software: LIB-MAN (Library Management System); Year of automation 2010, Version 1.0

 The library is fully automated through LIB-MAN Software.
-The book circulation is based on students bar coded identity card and barcode on books.
-OneTSC bar Code Printer and Four Laser bar code scanner devices are available to make books issue-return process easy and accurate.
+The book circulation is registered based on students bar coded identity card and barcode on books.
+1 TSC bar Code Printer and four Laser bar code scanner devices are available to make books issue-return process easy and accurate.
+The library is the heart of all academic activities of the Institute.
+Students are motivated to make the best use of library facilities to promote affinity towards reading and learning which are vital for the holistic development of the students.
+The library extends vital support to the academic and research needs of the college by providing updated and comprehensive collection of reading material.